 The actual shows only last about an hour or so, but the preparation is the majority of the work.

-On Sunday night, after the Redken teams have successfully completed thier first day of demonstrations, and us models are thoroughly exhausted from having our hair tugged, pulled, back combed and chemically overtreated --- there is a huge frickin' party.
+On Sunday night, after the Redken teams have successfully completed thier first day of demonstrations, and us models are thoroughly exhausted from having our hair tugged, pulled, back combed and chemically overtreated --- there is a

 This is what makes the previous two days worth while.